tom2tom/CMSMS-DatabaseConnection/README.md

-## CMSMS database connection mechanism
+## CMSMS2 database connection mechanism
 This is a fork of the cluster of classes used, in [CMS Made Simple](http://cmsmadesimple.org) version 2.2.2, for interacting with the underlying MySQL database for the website.
 Those sources are (reportedly) largely compatible with ADOdb-lite with pear, extended and transaction plugins.
 ADOdb-lite was derived from ADOdb around 2004.